Maurice Shaw

-Maurice James Escovilla Shaw (born January 8, 1985) is a Filipino-American professional basketball player for the Manila City Stars of the Pilipinas Super League.
+Maurice James Escovilla Shaw (born January 8, 1985) is a Filipino-American professional basketball player who last played for the Manila City Stars of the Pilipinas Super League, and professional boxer since July 2024.
 In Shaw's early years, he attended Washington Union High School in Fresno County, California.
 After high school, he began his professional career playing for the world famous Harlem Globetrotters, while attending Hutchinson Community College simultaneously.

 High school

 Shaw began his high school career at Washington Union High School in Fresno County, California playing alongside Deshawn Stevenson.
 During his freshman year, he was ranked as one of the top 5 centers on the West Coast, and by the end of the year, was ranked among the best freshman basketball players in the country.
 During his sophomore year, the Sporting News magazine honored Shaw as one of top 20 players in the country, alongside LeBron James.

 In 2002, Shaw attended the Nike All-American camp.
 He later transferred to Bridgton Academy prep school in North Bridgton, Maine where he averaged 20 points and 11 rebounds.
 During his time at Bridgton, Shaw participated in the Pittsburgh World Classic and played on the USA team.
 After prep school, he entered the 2004 draft where he worked out with the Seattle SuperSonics, and later withdrew.
 Shaw then played for Hutchinson college for a brief period before joining the Harlem Globetrotters.